 The brain science program requires compulsory internships.
 This includes an internship during the first half of the doctoral program, and a Doctoral Program On-the job Training session during the second half of the doctoral course.
 The aim is to provide systematic training for brain information architects with real experience at research institutions and in industry.

-Students will participate in seminars and gain laboratory experience at brain-science-related physiology, physical and chemistry BSI research institutions.
 In order to improve communication with brain-science field researchers, we encourage students to recognize the importance of a wide range of knowledge and theories, as well as to participate in technical collaboration.

 Global Summer School: We dispatch students overseas during the summer vacation of the first half of the doctoral program.
 Students gain experience and acquire discussion skills with an international perspective and in a global environment.